riagalanos/riagalanos.github.io/_posts/2019-07-29-are-double-spaces-the-gray-hairs-of-software-engineering.md

 One of my teammates returned today from a short leave.
 I hadn't met him yet, so I went over to his desk to introduce myself.
 Turns out we met over a year and a half ago, before either of us joined Yext, at a DC area meetup of students in Georgia Tech's online computer science master's program.
 Small world!
 (Note: I'm currently taking a break from the program as I decide if I want to continue with it.)

 I am starting to understand the vocabulary my team uses and don't feel totally lost.
 I still have to ask a ton of questions, and I think that will probably be true for a year.
-But now I understand the words my teemmates use in their answers which is mighty comforting.
+But now I understand the words my teammates use in their answers which is mighty comforting.

 I'm remembering my IntelliJ shortcuts (shift-shift, command-n, control-shift-f), but for the life of me, I have to look down everytime I need to cut and paste on my Mac.
 Serenity now!